 - Be specific.
 Send a specific email that makes it clear you know the area of research of the potential supervisor and that it aligns with your interests.

 - You should understand the potential supervisor’s research and read their recent publications.
-In the email, you must clearly express interests in some areas of that research.
+In the email, you must clearly express interest in some areas of that research.

 - Gain as much relevant project and/or lab experience as possible.
 This will help you find out how you like to learn and conduct research.
 Then, you can search for potential supervisors who match your learning and working styles.